States unhappy with rollback of hands-off federal guidelines on pot laws

 California

-"Today, Jeff Sessions and the Trump Administration destructively doubled down on the failed, costly and racially discriminatory policy of marijuana criminalization, trampling on the will" of voters, Lt.
+"Today, Jeff Sessions and the Trump administration destructively doubled down on the failed, costly and racially discriminatory policy of marijuana criminalization, trampling on the will" of voters, Lt.
 Gov. Gavin Newsom said in a statement.

 This week, California became the eighth state -- along with the District of Columbia -- to allow recreational sales of marijuana after voters approved the measure in 2016.
 Another 22 states allow only medical marijuana and 15 allow a lesser medical marijuana extract.